links >>The U. S. National Debt Is $17.6 Trillion! << links

 This is the web site of the National Debt Awareness Center (NDAC).
 It is NOT a commercial web site.

-Get the latest budget and tax news.
+Read the the latest budget and tax news.
+Just updated.

 The bar chart comes directly from the Monthly Treasury Statement published by the U. S. Treasury Department. <<< Click on the chart for more info.